openhab/website/docs/readme.md

 The <strong>open H</strong>ome <strong>A</strong>utomation <strong>B</strong>us (openHAB, <em>pronounced ˈəʊpənˈhæb</em>) is an open source, technology agnostic home automation platform which runs as the center of your smart home!

+openHAB **software** integrates different home automation systems, devices and technologies into a single solution.
+It provides uniform user interfaces, and a common approach to automation rules across the entire system, regardless of the number of manufacturers and sub-systems involved.

 You've reached the openHAB documentation, which contains extensive resources for all users:

 - If you are new to openHAB, we recommend to learn a bit about openHAB first before jumping in - please proceed directly to the [Getting Started](#getting-started) chapter below!